Polynomial-B/tsx-weather-api/README.md

 ### Styling

 This was my first time using Tailwind and I liked that it has a built in CSS reset, so that I could create styling elements 'from scratch'.
-I found it easy to pick up and it improved my workflow as I didn'y have to switch back and forth between pages.
+I found it easy to pick up and it improved my workflow as I didn't have to switch back and forth between pages.
 In this project I didn't set up any personalised global variants (e.g. 'primary' colour) but I would consider doing so if creating a larger pair or collaborative project.